IDREsandbox/vsim/docs/serialization.md

 1. Change the inheritance list.
 Making the old narratives an osg::Group broke it and caused us to make Narrative2.
 2. Change order of serializers.
 3. Remove serializers
+4. Multiple inheritance - `MyClass : public QObject, public osg::Node` works, but when you add new items to the serialization list it breaks